 Adverse validation or verification statement and petition process.
-Prior to the verification body providing an adverse validation or verification statement for the application or report to the Executive Officer, the verification body must notify the entity required to contract for verification services and the entity required to contract for verification services must be provided at least 14 calendar days to modify the application or report(s) to correct any material misstatement or nonconformances found by the verification team.
+Prior to the verification body providing an adverse validation or verification statement for the application or report to the Executive Officer, the verification body must notify the entity required to contract for verification services and the entity required to contract for verification services must be provided at least 14 days to modify the application or report(s) to correct any material misstatement or nonconformances found by the verification team.
 The verification body must provide notice to the Executive Officer of the potential for an adverse validation or verification statement at the same time it notifies the entity required to contract for verification services, and include a current issues log.
 The modified application or report and validation or verification statement must be submitted to the Executive Officer before the verification deadline, even if the entity required to contract for verification services makes a request to the Executive Officer as provided below in section 95501(c)(4)(A).

 If the entity required to contract for verification services and the verification body cannot reach agreement on modifications to the data that result in a positive validation or verification statement, the responsible entity may, before the validation or verification deadline and before the validation or verification statement is submitted, petition the Executive Officer to make a final decision as to the verifiability of the submitted application or report.
 At the same time that the entity required to contract for verification services petitions the Executive Officer, the entity required to contract for verification services must submit all information it believes is necessary for the Executive Officer to make a final decision.

-The Executive Officer shall make a final decision no later than October 31st following the submission of a petition pursuant to section 95501(c)(4)(A).
-If at any point the Executive Officer requests information from the verification body, or the entity required to contract for verification services, the information must be submitted to the Executive Officer within ten calendar days.
+The Executive Officer shall make a final decision no later than October 31 following the submission of a petition pursuant to section 95501(c)(4)(A).
+If at any point the Executive Officer requests information from the verification body, or the entity required to contract for verification services, the information must be submitted to the Executive Officer within 10 days.
 The Executive Officer will notify the entity required to contract for verification services and the verification body of its determination.

 Validated Applications and Verified Reports Considered Final by the Executive Officer.
 Upon provision of a validation or verification statement to the Executive Officer, the reported data is deemed final by the Executive Officer.
 No changes may be made to the application or report as submitted to the Executive Officer, and all verification requirements of this subarticle shall be considered complete except in the circumstance specified in section 95501(e).

 Set Aside of Validation or Verification Statement.
-If the Executive Officer finds a high level of conflict of interest existed between a verification body and a reporting entity, an error is identified, or an application or report that received a positive or qualified positive verification statement fails an audit by the Executive Officer, the Executive Officer may set aside the positive or qualified positive verification statement issued by the verification body, and require the reporting entity to have the report re-verified by a different verification body within 90 calendar days.
+If the Executive Officer finds a high level of conflict of interest existed between a verification body and a reporting entity, an error is identified, or an application or report that received a positive or qualified positive verification statement fails an audit by the Executive Officer, the Executive Officer may set aside the positive or qualified positive verification statement issued by the verification body, and require the reporting entity to have the report re-verified by a different verification body within 90 days.
 In instances where an error to a report is identified and determined by the Executive Officer to not affect the final value submitted in the application or report, the change may be made without a set aside of the positive or qualified positive verification statement.